 Dampness often finds its way into the crawl space through hairline cracks in foundation walls.
 Small foundation repairs head off big mold problems that can spread up and through your home’s beams and subflooring.

-4. Fight Mold With Ventilation
+4. Fight Mold with Ventilation

 Once fungal growth takes hold, it thrives in the wet, stale atmosphere under your home.
 Ventilating the crawl space circulates fresh air through the area and holds down humidity.
 That reduces the concentration of air-borne spores, making it harder for mold to spread.